Master of Business Administration (MBA) in Financial Management

 - The ability to participate in our real money, student managed investment fund (SMIF) will provide you training in the entire investment management process, from research to portfolio selection to ongoing risk management.

-- Our night courses, and the opportunity to complete the degree in less than one year, provide the opportunity to continue working or join the workforce quickly, while receiving the tangible benefits of face-to-face instruction.
+- Our night courses, and the opportunity to complete the degree in one year, provide the opportunity to continue working or join the workforce quickly, while receiving the tangible benefits of face-to-face instruction.

 - Our small class sizes allow you to receive personalized attention needed for your specific educational goals.